UnkwUsr/dalarma/README.md

 Additionally, first argument time can be set in format `hh:mm` to set timer ON TIME, not by offset.

-All remaining arguments will be used as title for your timer.
+All remaining arguments will be used as title for your timer (can be ommited).

 ```
 dalarma 30m check oven